johnnovak/RML-Amiga/docs/docs/games/c.md

 # C

+## Cadaver - The Last Supper

+- **The Last Supper** is an exclusive demo level featured on Zero Coverdisk 15 (Issue 23, September 1991).

+- Type **3** when prompted to start the game.

+- The unpacking at startup takes a while (when you see the flashing horizontal bars); use warp mode to speed it up (press ++end+pause++).

 ## Cannon Fodder (OCS)

-- Supports four floppy drives.
-No disk swapping necessary, save disk is in drive DF3:
+- Supports four floppy drives, no disk swapping necessary.
+- Save disk is in drive DF3:

 ## Captive

 - v1.2, contains a number important bug and crash fixes.
-- Supports four floppy drives.
-No disk swapping necessary, save disk is in drive DF1:
+- Supports four floppy drives, no disk swapping necessary.
+- Save disk is in drive DF1:

 ## Case of the Cautious Condor, The

-- You can use either the mouse or a gamepad in port 2 to control the game.
+- Use either the mouse or a gamepad in port 2 to control the game.

 ## Castle Master